Earth Notes: TTK AGM Overview (2022)Updated 2022-10-10 14:39 GMT.

 By Damon Hart-Davis.

-Marilyn M's text, as the transcript below, read out by me at our meeting at the pub.
+Marilyn M's text, per the transcript below, read out by me at our meeting at the pub.

 For many groups it's been a difficult couple of years, but, sadly, TTK also had the death of our chair Alison in February to contend with.
 It came as a great shock and loss to TTK, and retrospectively, together with sporadic Covid restrictions and an unviably small management team (reduced to 3 soon after the 2020 AGM), goes a long way towards explaining a dwindling of TTK activity and profile in 2021.